awsdocs/aws-global-accelerator-dev-guide/doc_source/introduction-how-it-works.md

 ## Static IP addresses in AWS Global Accelerator<a name="about-static-ip-addresses"></a>

 You use the static IP addresses that Global Accelerator assigns to your accelerator—or that you specify from your own IP address pool, for standard accelerators—to route internet traffic to the AWS global network close to where your users are, regardless of their location\.
 For standard accelerators, you associate the addresses with Network Load Balancers, Application Load Balancers, Amazon EC2 instances, or Elastic IP addresses that run in a single AWS Region or multiple Regions\.
-For , you direct traffic to EC2 destinations in VPC subnets in one or more Regions\.
+For custom routing accelerators, you direct traffic to EC2 destinations in VPC subnets in one or more Regions\.
 Routing traffic through the AWS global network improves availability and performance because traffic doesn't have to take multiple hops over the public internet\.
 Using static IP addresses also lets you distribute incoming application traffic across multiple endpoint resources in multiple AWS Regions\.

 In addition, using static IP addresses makes it easier to add your application to more Regions or to migrate applications between Regions\.
 Using fixed IP addresses means that users have a consistent way to connect to your application as you make changes\.